9.2: Résumés and Online Applications

 In the list of subpoints, include course titles that prove how you learned the skills identified in the job posting and in your Summary section.
 If the titles alone don’t have the same wording as those sought-after skills, include further points that do.
 The wording is vital because your application can be electronically filtered out if it doesn’t contain enough matching key terms in the job posting.
 Once a human reads the résumé and they’re not convinced you’ve proved where you learned, practiced, and applied the skills they’re looking for, they may deprioritize and ultimately reject your application.
 When you have enough industry-relevant work experience (e.g., 5-10 years) for the jobs you apply to, you can shift the skills learned in your training to go instead under the jobs you’ve actually done, leaving your Education section as simply a list of credentials.

 Omit your high school in the list of educational experience.
-Even if you recently graduated, to an employer it’s redundant padding because being in a college program proves that you completed high school.
+Even if you recently graduated, to an employer, it’s redundant padding because being in a college program proves that you completed high school.
 Also, showing when you graduated gives away your age, which may introduce some age-based discrimination into the selection process (see §9.2.2.1 above).
 If you want to list participation in high-school clubs related to your field of study, do it in the Related Experience section.

 Add other programs you’ve completed, even if they’re not directly relevant to the job, just to show what you’ve been doing with your time.
 If they didn’t provide you with any skills matching those in the job posting, omit sub-points under them.
-If you didn’t finish a program, including it depends on whether it provided you with any skills that match those in the posting.
+If you didn’t finish a program, it depends on whether it provided you with any skills that match those in the posting.
 If so, add it.
 If not, leave it out.
 When employers check your LinkedIn profile, they’ll understand that you omitted an unfinished program from your targeted résumé because it didn’t relate enough to the job at hand.

 9.2.2.5: Employment Experience

-The Employment Experience section follows the same format as the Education section, only with the job title as the subheading in bold followed by the company name and location in plain style.
-List your jobs in reverse-chronological order with your current (or most recent) job first and your earliest last.
+The Employment Experience section follows the same format as the Education section, only with the job title as the subheading in bold, followed by the company name and location in plain style.
+List your jobs in reverse-chronological order, with your current (or most recent) job first and your earliest last.
 List the month/year date ranges in the same position as in the Education section.
 The months are important because a date range such as “2015-2016” is misleading if you worked a few weeks before and after New Year’s, whereas “Dec.
 2015 – Jan.
 2016” honestly indicates seasonal work.

 EMPLOYMENT EXPERIENCE